Quantcast

 United States

 I am a retired public health nurse and live in Juneau, Alaska.
-I rode the Orient Express tour in 2019, the Great American Road Trip in 2021 and the Trans-Caucuses tour in 2022 with my husband Neil.
+I’ve done several TDA tours with my husband Neil.

 right arrow